+- Version 2.1.1

+- Updated the configuration file to address an issue where the file was overwritten with a blank file when the md5 sum was not found.

 - Version 2.1.0

 - Added 3 versions of the integration.

 - Version 2.0.0

 - Added the option for standard and non-standard rules

 - Added the ability to set a different status for standard and non-standard rules.

 - Added the ability to download your choice of Open rules, Block rules, and ET Pro rules.

 - Added the ability to import Suricata rules as well as Snort.

 - Version 1.0.0

 - Initial Release